The Promise (musical): Musical numbers

-Dramatic analysis
+Dramatic analysis (Original Production, 1989-2017)

 The Promises fundamental design is that Grandpa tells his grandchildren about Jesus' life, and the events "come to life" on stage as he tells the story.
 The musical begins with just Grandpa, Billy, and Lisa, hiking in modern times.
 As Grandpa and Lisa begin to sing "A Promise is a Promise", Biblical prophets appear behind them, proclaiming Jesus' coming.
 Billy is the only one who can see the Biblical characters at this time.
 Billy and Lisa persuade Grandpa to tell them "the whole story" about Jesus as they rest from their hiking.
 They sit and rest in area of the stage designated as the "firepit" in the original script; this area is very far downstage on one side of the stage, as not to obscure the action farther upstage.
 The "firepit" and the action there are implied to exist in modern times, while the rest of the stage is where the Biblical story takes place.
 Grandpa serves as a narrator for the musical; as he describes the events of Jesus' life, they occur onstage behind him.
 The story maintains continuity through this device; Grandpa's narration "fills the gaps" between scenes in Jesus' life.

 The distinction between the present and Biblical times is not strictly observed; the three modern characters sometimes interact with the Biblical characters, but they return to their bench by the firepit at the end of each scene.
 This is not a dramatic oversight; rather, it is intended to emphasize the humanity of Biblical figures.
-Notable instances include when Grandpa, Lisa, and Billy meet Mary and Joseph as they journey to Bethlehem (this is the first time Grandpa and Lisa "see" the Biblical characters), and Lisa and Mary have a brief duet in the middle of "Magnify."
+Notable instances include when Grandpa, Lisa, and Billy meet Mary and Joseph as they journey to Bethlehem (this is the first time Grandpa and Lisa "see" the Biblical characters), and Lisa and Mary have a brief duet in the middle of "Magnify".
 Peter, Andrew, and John have a short scene in which they are warming their hands by the firepit and discussing Jesus' death.
 When Jesus is carrying his cross to Calvary, he cannot carry it all the way up the hill, so Grandpa pulls it the rest of the way (In the Biblical account, the soldiers ordered a passing man, Simon of Cyrene, to carry Jesus' cross).